What is Fat Grafting?

 One of the major breakthroughs of the past decade, the practical use of fat transfer techniques by plastic surgeons has permitted new developments in body contouring.
 We can now use undesirable fat from other areas of the body to:

 - enhance breast size or shape

 - improve depressed or tethered scars

-Fat transfer is a three step process.
+Fat transfer is a three-step process.
 First, the fat is gently harvested from the donor area, using a gentle syringe liposuction method.
-Next, the fat is purified through use of a filter method or a centrifuge.
+Next, the fat is purified through the use of a filter method or a centrifuge.
 Finally, it’s re-injected on a drop-by-drop basis into the recipient tissue, to form and sculpt the desired shape.

 Fat grafting offers advantages that older methods can not match.

 - fat transfer is often less invasive than traditional methods, with a lower complication rate